msierraltav/fake-course-manager/readme.md

 pnpm run dev
 ```

-the app is served at [http://localhost:3000](http://localhost:3000)
+Access the app at [http://localhost:3000](http://localhost:3000)

-## development instructions
+## Development instructions

-We need to run 3 components for our app
+Our app consists of three components:

-- Database
+- Database: Set up the PostgreSQL container.
-- API
+- API: Run the .NET API
-- WebApp
+- Web App: Start the development server for the Next.js app.

-### Run DB
+### Set up and Run DB

 First run de db with a docker container: